GennadySX/react-native-fast-image/README.md

 caching behavior you'd have in a browser.
 Even so many people have noticed:

+-   IOS camera roll images are not cached by default.
 -   Flickering.
 -   Cache misses.
 -   Low performance loading from cache.